 - Increased towing capacity

-Generally, by themselves intakes will not add a ton of power to the 6.0 L Vortec.
+Generally, by themselves intakes will not add a ton of power.
 However, combined with tuning it can net up to 15whp/wtq.
 In addition, if you decide to start adding more mods, intakes become very helpful with helping the engine breathe easier.